Dalgety Bay

-The bay was named after the original village of Dalgety, but the ruins of the 12th century St Bridget's Kirk are all that now mark the site.
+Dalgety bay was named after the original village of Dalgety, evident by the ruins of the 12th century St Bridget's Kirk.
+The root of the place-name Dalgety is the Scottish Gaelic word dealg, 'thorn', and the full name originally meant 'the place of the thorn[-bushes]'.
 The new town, of which building started in 1965, takes its name from the main bay it adjoins, but the town stretches over many bays and coves including Donibristle Bay and St David's Bay.
-The root of the place-name Dalgety is the Scottish Gaelic word dealg, 'thorn', and the full name originally meant 'the place of the thorn[-bushes]'.

-Dalgety Bay is a commuter town of Edinburgh.
+Dalgety Bay is a commuter town and around 30% of the towns' workers work in Edinburgh.
 While the architecture of the town reflects construction by volume housebuilders, the town is a regular winner of the Best Kept Small Town title.

-A series of radioactive objects have been found on the shoreline of Dalgety Bay since the 1990s.
-The objects come from an eroded landfill that contains debris from Second World War aircraft that originally had radium dials.
-In 2013, the Scottish Environment Protection Agency found that the Ministry of Defence was solely responsible for the contamination.

-Dalgety Bay contains 9 Listed Buildings or structures.
+Dalgety Bay has 26 Historic Scotland Listed Buildings or structures, and features on the Fife Coastal Path, one of Scotland's Great Trails.

 History

-Dalgety Bay began as the village of Dalgety, which was built on the site of the 12th century St Bridget's Kirk.
-The land surrounding the town was part of the estate owned by the Earls of Moray who built Donibristle House as their residence.
+Dalgety Bay began as the village of Dalgety, which was built on the site of the 12th century St Bridget's Kirk.The land surrounding the town was part of the estate owned by the Earls of Moray who built Donibristle House as their residence.
 In 1592 James Stewart, 2nd Earl of Moray was murdered on the seashore near Donibristle by his rival George Gordon, Earl of Huntly, which is remembered in the popular ballad The Bonnie Earl O' Moray.

 Towards the end of the 18th century, the village was destroyed by order of the Earls of Moray. and the inhabitants dispersed.
 During the First World War Morton Gray Stuart, 17th Earl of Moray donated a portion of his land to the Crown, which built an airfield there in 1917 as a base for the Royal Naval Air Service.
 The town also sent 30 men into the First World War, with only eight returning unharmed.
 The Royal Naval Air Service improved and expanded the aerodrome during the Second World War as HMS Merlin, an air station, and constructed an extensive aircraft maintenance facility there.